oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 ### Important note about persistent volumes

 Docker for Mac has some restrictions on where you can place a directory that can be used as a `HostPath` for a persistent volume.
-To keep it easy, you should place your directory somewhere under `/Users`.
+To keep it simple, place your directory somewhere under `/Users`.